Zilliqa/dev-portal-old/docs/exchanges/exchange-ip-whitelisting.md

 The node requires some configuration before it can successfully join the network.
-Most configuration is contained in `constants.xml`, which should be in the directory we extracted `configuration.tar.gz` to.
+Most configuration is contained in `constants.xml`, which should be in the directory we extracted `seed-configuration.tar.gz` to.
 Minimally, the following changes are required:

 - Change the value of `SEED_PORT` to `33133` (default), or a port of your choice (if